smallbasic/smallbasic.github.io/_build/pages/vade_data.markdown

     boogla("nuffda")= ...

-The second option uses the &raquo;dot notation&laquo; familiar from other languages like &raquo;C&laquo;, seperating the name from the member key with a dot :
+The second option uses the &raquo;dot notation&laquo; familiar from other languages like &raquo;C&laquo;, separating the name from the member key with a dot :

     boogla.nuffda= ...